jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 }
 ```

-With the above the output is no different.
-But now, we've made things more *flexible*.
-We have injected the behavior (the Strategy *`Greeter`*) through the constructor via composition.
+Although the output is the same as before, things are different for the developer.
+We've made the design more *flexible*.
+We achieved this by injecting the behavior (i.e. *`Greeter`* strategy) through the constructor via composition.

-With a few more changes, we can add another method *`change`* that takes in a *`Greeter`* and updates the member variable via method composition.
+We can demonstrate this fliexibility if we add another method *`change`* that takes a *`Greeter`* via method composition.
 This enables us to change the *behavior* (family of algorithm) during runtime.

 ```kotlin
 fun main() {